-- Note 1: Joint projects with research institutions in a third country are not covered. - Note 2: In principle, financial support from JST is limited to costs that can be covered as research expenses in the partner country, and that cannot be covered by JICA, such as travel costs and on-ground expenses incurred through activities considered to be an extension of research in Japan.\ - Note 3: Research expenses incurred in the ODA recipient country include equipment, research supplies, and consumables required for the Japanese researchers to conduct international joint research in the partner country.
-(As JICA supports that country with ODA under the technical cooperation framework, the country is required to depend on its own efforts.
-Consequently, the local institution's costs incurred for the project (labor costs, rent, consumables used by local researchers, operation and maintenance of machinery and equipment supplied, domestic transportation fees for local researchers, daily allowance for attending a meeting, and other miscellaneous costs) should in principle be covered by its own country.)
+Note 1: Joint projects with research institutions in a third country are not covered.

+- Note 2: In principle, financial support from JST is limited to costs that can be covered as research expenses in the partner country, and that cannot be covered by JICA, such as travel costs and on-ground expenses incurred through activities considered to be an extension of research in Japan. - Note 3: Research expenses incurred in the ODA recipient country include equipment, research supplies, and consumables required for the Japanese researchers to conduct international joint research in the partner country.
+For details, please also refer to Section 4.5.4 (Project contract).